tink-ab/tink-link-ios/USAGE.md

 form.fields[1].text = <#String#>
 ```

-Submit update supplement information after validating like this:
+Submit the entered supplemental information after validation as follows:

 ```swift
 do {